-- When a service contract is sold at retail to a purchaser by a service contract (2) facilitator on behalf of the obligor under the contract, the service contract facilitator is the retailer unless the provisions of subdivision (3) of this subsection apply. - (3) When a service contract is sold at retail to a purchaser by a service contract facilitator on behalf of the obligor under the contract and there is an agreement between the service contract facilitator and the obligor that states the obligor will be liable for the payment of the tax, the obligor is the retailer.
+- (1) When a service contract is sold at retail to a purchaser by the obligor under the contract, the obligor is the retailer. - (2) When a service contract is sold at retail to a purchaser by a service contract facilitator on behalf of the obligor under the contract, the service contract facilitator is the retailer unless the provisions of subdivision (3) of this subsection apply. - When a service contract is sold at retail to a purchaser by a service contract (3) facilitator on behalf of the obligor under the contract and there is an agreement between the service contract facilitator and the obligor that states the obligor will be liable for the payment of the tax, the obligor is the retailer.
 The service contract facilitator must send the retailer the tax due on the sales price of or gross receipts derived from the service contract no later than 10 days after the end of each calendar month.
 A service contract facilitator that does not send the retailer the tax due on the sales price or gross receipts is liable for the amount of tax the service contract facilitator fails to send.
 A service contract facilitator is not liable for tax sent to a retailer but not remitted by the retailer to the Secretary.
 Tax payments received by a retailer from a service contract facilitator are held in trust by the retailer for remittance to the Secretary.
 A retailer that receives a tax payment from a service contract facilitator must remit the amount received to the Secretary.
 A retailer is not liable for tax due but not received from a service contract facilitator.
 The requirements imposed by this subdivision on a retailer and a service contract facilitator are considered terms of the agreement between the retailer and the service contract facilitator.

-Definition.
-For purposes of this section, the term "facilitator" means a person who (e) contracts with the obligor of the service contract to market the service contract and accepts payment from the purchaser for the service contract."
+(e) Definition.
+For purposes of this section, the term "facilitator" means a person who contracts with the obligor of the service contract to market the service contract and accepts payment from the purchaser for the service contract."